bokuweb/avaron/README.md

 That's all!
 You can now run your Electron tests in AVA using `yarn test` or `npm test`.

+## Why?

+- I want to run tests on real browser with `AVA`.
+- I want to take screenshot of DOM.

 ## Command line interface

 ```sh